 It’s been awhile friends.
 The last month has been long and arduous.
 I’ve been working non-stop on a project that the editors of the paper are really invested in and I think I’ve hit a lull in being creative.

 I hate to say it, but sometimes this job burns me down.
 It leaves me with no sense of self-worth and little remembrance of why I am in it.
 I see all these people doing great work and wonder why I am not doing the same.

 The creative juices have been sapped from me, so I tried to jump start myself at the State basketball tourney last weekend.
 These were my attempts to show the drama without the action.
-I don’t have much else to say.
-I’ve been working on a different blog post the last month but I’m finding it harder and harder to remain honest to this blog.
-To be open.
-I guess it just needs more time to find which way is up.

 Thanks for looking, friends